 - Use safe-handling, storing, and thawing techniques – the same methods used for handling meat for the family.

 - Do not leave any uneaten food out for longer than 30 minutes.

-- Dry food also harbors salmonella, and the FDA and the CDC provide safe handling instructions for canned and dry pet food and treats.
+- Dry food also harbors salmonella, and the FDA provides safe handling instructions for canned and dry pet food and treats.